m2k95/q8-prayers/README.md

 ```

 ## Hint
-Add the following styling to center prayer times in `<div>` element
+Add the following styling to center prayer times table in a `<div>` element

 ```css
 #q8prayers table{